Mr-Hqq/Scenario/README.md

 ---

 ## License ##
--  This package was created and modified by Mostafa Haqiqi for Laravel >= 5 and is released under the MIT License.
+-  This package was created and modified by Mostafa Haqiqi && Mehrdad Akbari for Laravel >= 5 and is released under the MIT License.